 WRRDA made permanent the use of American Iron and Steel requirement that was first introduced by the FFY 2014 Appropriations Act.
-This required SRF assistance recipients to use iron and steel products that are produced in the United States in projects for the construction, alteration, maintenance, or repair of a public water system or treatment works if the project was funded through an assistance agreement executed beginning January 17, 2014, and the project's plans and specifications were approved after that date.
-Certain exceptions to this requirement applied and two national waivers were issued.
-When WRRDA was passed, it effectively reset the plans and specifications approval date that triggered compliance to June 10, 2014, for projects funded by the CWSRF.
+This required SRF assistance recipients to use iron and steel products that are produced in the United States in projects for the construction, alteration, maintenance, or repair of a public water system or treatment works.
 The use of American Iron and Steel requirements apply to all funding recipients.

-Information on this requirement has been detailed in the program newsletter and on the program website.
+Information about this requirement is in the program newsletter and on the program website.
 Language is included in the Financial Assistance Agreements and all applicants are required to certify that they will meet the requirements before closing their loans.
 Construction Management Engineers review product-specific certifications from manufacturers prior to signing off on a final inspection of a project that included iron and/or steel products, and an additional certification that the requirements were met is required as part of the loan closeout process.
 For more information on the requirement and the certification form, see the AIS webpage.